OmriLeviGit/whisper-dictation/README.md

 If you don't have an NVIDIA GPU:
 1. Edit `config/service.env`: Set `WHISPER_DEVICE=cpu` and `WHISPER_COMPUTE_TYPE=int8`
 2. Remove the GPU sections from `docker/docker-compose.yml` (the `deploy:` block)
-3. Run `setup.bat` to rebuild with CPU support
+3. Run `whisper-setup` to rebuild with CPU support

 ## Tools used